-- Withdrawal from the course after only one attendance and prior to the 3rd class meeting of a 3-credit course: Refund 100% of tuition paid.
-There is no tuition refund for students who withdraw after two or more attendances of a course. - 2.
-Students who begin a program under Provisional Status pending the completion of their admission file and are subsequently denied admission are eligible for a refund of the full tuition amount for any course in which they are currently enrolled.
-Tuition will not be refunded to the student for any completed course. - 3.
+- 1. Withdrawal from a course after only one attendance and prior to the third class meeting of a 3-credit course.
+Refund 100% of tuition paid. - 2.
+Withdrawal from a course after two attendences and prior to the fourth class meeting of a 3-credit course.
+Refund of 75% of tuition paid. - There is no refund available for 1-credit courses that the student attanded. - 4.
+Students who begin a program under Provisional Status pending the completion of their admission file and who are subsequently denied admission are eligible for a refund of the full tuition amount for any course in which they are currently enrolled.
+Tuition will not be refunded to the student for any completed courses. - 5.
 Tuition paid for a course from which the student withdraws during the refund period will remain on account to apply to the next course taken.
 All requests for refunds must be submitted in writing to the Accounting Office.
-The University requires 30 days for processing. - 4.
-Students in the Certified Financial Planning Certificate Program are entitled to a refund adjusted for materials supplied.
+The University requires 30 days for processing.